-For those who experience the holidays in a non-dominant way, I acknowledge you.
-I hope you can find pockets of safety and comfort in your way this time of year.
+For those who are struggling, I see you.
+I hope you find pockets of safety and comfort in your own way.